Worker says she risked discipline if she left job amid storm

 He said he dropped to the ground, got in a fetal position and “that’s when everything started falling — the walls and everything.”
 He was trapped by a slab of a concrete wall but was able to extricate himself.

-Associated Press writers Dylan Lovan and Rebecca Reynolds in Louisville, Kentucky, contributed to this report.
+Associated Press writers Dylan Lovan and Rebecca Reynolds in Louisville, Kentucky, and photographer Gerald Herbert in Mayfield contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.